North Texas church shooting sparks more discussion about ‘good guys with guns’

 “These grants are available now and places of worship should reach out to see if they qualify,” says Peters.

-But some, like former New York City Mayor and Presidential Candidate Michael Bloomberg, aren’t sure good guys with guns are a good idea.
+But some, like former New York City Mayor and presidential candidate Michael Bloomberg, aren’t sure good guys with guns is a good idea.

 Peters’ bill has been passed by both the House and Senate and is awaiting the president’s signature to become law.